MIDS-scaling-up/v2/week03/labs/README.md

 ```
 docker run --privileged -v /data/digits-data:/data -p 5001:5001 -d digits
 ```
 Open a browser window and go to localhost:5001 to access DIGITS running on the Jetson.
 Note that DIGITS is accessed through localhost instead of the IP address of the VS since it's actually running on the Jetson.
-If you need to add large files, copy them to /data/digits-data on the host and they will be visible under /data on the Jetson.
+If you need to add large files (such as pre-trained models or datasets), copy them to /data/digits-data on the host and they will be visible under /data on the Jetson.